-ED issues Look Out Notice against P Chidambaram
+ED issues LOC against Chidambaram to restrict his movement across land, air, seaports

 Chidambaram's lawyer, Arshdeep Singh Khurana wrote to the CBI after the notice was put up.

 " I am instructed to state that your notice fails to mention the provision of law under which my client has been issued a notice to appear within 2 hours.
 Furthermore, my client is exercising the rights available to him in law and had approached the Supreme Court on August 20 seeking urgent reliefs in respect of the order dismissing his anticipatory bail.
 He has been permitted by the SC to mention the urgent Special Leave Petition against the order before the court at 10.30 am today.
 I therefore request you not to take any coercive action against my client till then and wait the hearing at 10.30 am," Khurana wrote.